1lordraiden1/facebook_clone/README.md

 This is a facebook clone UI made by me

+# Home Page

+Started with the main caller

+only lib flutter material used in this screen

 ## Getting Started

 This project is a starting point for a Flutter application.